alexmnr/odrive_ros2_control_example/README.md

     - trajectory_accel_limit
     - trajectory_descel_limit
     - trajectory_inertia
-- Position, velocity and torque Feedback
+- Position, velocity, and torque Feedback
 - Multiple Control Modes:
     - position_filtered
     - position_trajectory
     - velocity_ramped
     - torque_control
 ### ODriveController
-- can passthrough values directly to hardware interface
+- can pass through values directly to hardware interface
-- has a uses a chained pid_controller:
+- has a chained PID controller
     - position_input->**position_pid**->**velocity_pid**->torque_output
-    - mimics the same control structure used by the odrive internally (see [here](https://docs.odriverobotics.com/v/latest/manual/control.html#structure))
+    - mimics the same control structure used by the ODrive internally (see [here](https://docs.odriverobotics.com/v/latest/manual/control.html#structure))
-- configures hardware interface mode
+- Configures hardware interface mode

 ### TODO
 - Interpret Error Codes
 - Other telemetry: Additional data like temperatures, DC voltage, etc. are currently not propagated through ros2_control up to the application
-- change control_mode on the fly
+- Change control_mode on the fly
-- change parameters like pid gains on the fly
+- Change parameters like PID gains on the fly
 - Implement all other control modes provided by the odrive

 ## Hardware
-The code in this repository was developed and tested on a [Raspberry Pi 5 16gb](https://www.raspberrypi.com/products/raspberry-pi-5/).
+The code in this repository was developed and tested on a [Raspberry Pi 5 16 GB](https://www.raspberrypi.com/products/raspberry-pi-5/).

-The [ODrive S1](https://shop.odriverobotics.com/products/odrive-s1) and was connected to a [T-Motor U8II KV85 Motor](https://store.tmotor.com/product/u8-v2-u-efficiency-kv85.html).
+The [ODrive S1](https://shop.odriverobotics.com/products/odrive-s1) was connected to a [T-Motor U8II KV85 Motor](https://store.tmotor.com/product/u8-v2-u-efficiency-kv85.html).

-The CAN bus is used through a [USB-CAN Adapter](https://shop.odriverobotics.com/products/usb-can-adapter) from ODrive.
+The CAN bus is used through a [USB-CAN adapter](https://shop.odriverobotics.com/products/usb-can-adapter) from ODrive.

 ## Real-Time Capabilites
-To take full advantes of the ros2_control library you should run this program on a real-time capable version of linux.
-In my case I used this [Raspberry Pi Image](https://github.com/ros-realtime/ros-realtime-rpi4-image) with ros2 and the real-time kernel.
+To take full advantage of the ros2_control library, you should run this program on a real-time-capable version of Linux.
+In my case I used this [Raspberry Pi image](https://github.com/ros-realtime/ros-realtime-rpi4-image) with ROS2 and the real-time kernel.

-Follow instructions [here](https://control.ros.org/rolling/doc/ros2_control/controller_manager/doc/userdoc.html#determinism) to configure ros2_control to take advantage of a real-time capable linux distro.
+Follow instructions [here](https://control.ros.org/rolling/doc/ros2_control/controller_manager/doc/userdoc.html#determinism) to configure ros2_control to take advantage of a real-time-capable Linux distro.

 # ODrive Configuration
-Nothing specifically has to be configured besides the CAN bus bitrate, node_id and hearbeat.
+Nothing specifically has to be configured besides the CAN bus bitrate, node_id, and heartbeat.
 ![Image](assets/ODrive-Configuration.png)

 # Installation
 This repository is supposed to be cloned into the `src` folder of a ros2 workspace.
-If you dont already have one, create it like this:
+If you don't already have one, create it like this:
 ```sh
 mkdir -p ros2_ws/src
 ```